 Commercial Wire Shelving for Your Kitchen

 Its affordability and versatility have made wire shelving a top choice for general storage in restaurant kitchens.
-It's easy to install and it can be used just about anywhere from inside the walk-in cooler to behind the host station.
-Wire shelving's modular nature means that storage solutions built with it are highly customizable.
-You can buy a kit that includes everything you need for a simple four-level shelving unit or build your own to your unique needs using shelves and posts purchased individually.
+It's easy to install and can be used just about anywhere from inside the walk-in cooler to behind the host station.
+Wire shelving's modular nature helps create highly customizable storage solutions.
+You can buy a kit that includes everything you need for a simple four-level shelving unit or build one to suit your unique needs using shelves and posts purchased individually.

 One critical advantage of wire shelving is that their open surfaces enable air circulation around products, helping keep them dry and safe from mold, mildew, and condensation.
 It also helps to minimize the accumulation of dust and makes cleaning a little bit easier.
 Many shelving units are protected by an antimicrobial coating that slows down the growth of bacteria to help keep stored food safe.
 That feature can also impede the growth of other microorganisms like mold, mildew and fungus.

 Wire shelving is easy to assemble, constructed with four posts that slide through the shelves' corners.
 In most cases, operators simply snap a 'split sleeve' over the place on each pole where they want the shelf to sit, and the shelves are typically adjustable on one inch increments.
 Other 'latching corner' models make the process even easier with latches on each corner that loosen shelves so they can be quickly adjusted.
 That adjustability allows a high degree of customization when it comes to setting up a storage system that makes the very most of the room you have, optimized to accommodate the items you need to store.
 Commercial shelving units can hold hundreds of pounds per shelf, so as long as the weight is evenly distributed across the shelf, products and supplies can be packed pretty densely.